Forced contraception of women in Greenland: Involuntary fertility control program

 Between around 1966 and 1975, thousands of Greenlandic Inuit girls and women had intrauterine devices (IUDs) inserted to prevent pregnancy under the direction of the Danish government and by Danish doctors.
+This practice is referred to in Danish as spiralsagen or spiralkampagnen, translated variously as the "spiral case", "spiral campaign", "coil case", "coil campaign", or the "IUD case"; the specific type of IUD used was referred to as a "coil" (spiral).

 Half of the 9,000 women in Greenland who could have children were given IUDs in the first five years of the program; some of the affected girls were as young as 12, and in many cases, women (and in the case of girls, their parents) did not consent to the procedure.
 For instance, Naja Lyberth was 13 or 14 years old, Elisibánguak' Jeremiasssen was 13, and Arnannguaq Poulsen was 16 and staying in Denmark when she received hers.
 All of the girls in Lyberth's class were told to have IUDs placed by a visiting doctor and then taken to a hospital for them to be inserted.

-The purpose of the campaign was to prevent unplanned or unwanted pregnancies, lower childcare costs, and control the birth rate in Greenland.
+The purpose of the campaign was to reduce the birth rate in Greenland, and the Danish Broadcasting Corporation reported that this was intended to reduce costs for Denmark in funding daycare institutions, schools and health facilities in Greenland.
+(Note: Fuglsang Holm 2022: "danske politikere i 60-70'erne havde en helt bevidst strategi om at nedbringe befolkningsvæksten i Grønland" Google Translate: ["Danish politicians in the 60s and 70s had a very conscious strategy of reducing population growth in Greenland"]) (Note: Veirum 2022: "Kampagnen blev ifølge DR [Danmarks Radio] sat i gang med den begrundelse, at et stigende fødselstal betød højere udgifter for Danmark til daginstitutioner, skoler og sundhedsfaciliteter i Grønland."
+Google Translate: ["According to DR [Danish Broadcasting Corporation], the campaign was launched on the grounds that an increasing birth rate meant higher costs for Denmark for daycare institutions, schools and health facilities in Greenland."])
 Thousands of girls and women ultimately had IUDs placed without their consent during the campaign.
 As a result, the birth rate in Greenland was halved in just a few years.

 Portions of the campaign were unlawful.
 In Greenland, it was illegal for doctors to give girls contraception without parental consent until 1970; past 1970, it was against the law for doctors to place IUDs in girls, like Lybert, who were under 15 and had never been pregnant.
-Greenland only received autonomy in its healthcare in 1991.
+Greenland received autonomy in its healthcare system in 1991.